Teoscar Hernández Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in the league with a collective 9.7 strikeouts per nine innings.
+- The Twins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins' 3.71 team ERA ranks third across all MLB pitching staffs.
+- The Twins have a 3.75 team ERA that ranks third across all league pitching staffs.

-- Twins pitchers combine to surrender the seventh-fewest home runs in baseball (98 total, one per game).
+- Twins pitchers combine to surrender 99 home runs (one per game), the seventh-fewest in the league.

+- Ober (5-4) gets the starting nod for the Twins in his 15th start of the season.
+He's put together a 2.61 ERA in 82 2/3 innings pitched, with 79 strikeouts.

-- His most recent appearance came on Saturday, July 8 against the Baltimore Orioles, when the right-hander went six innings, surrendering six earned runs while giving up six hits.
+- In his most recent time out on Saturday, July 8 against the Baltimore Orioles, the right-hander went six innings, giving up one earned run while surrendering four hits.

+- The 28-year-old has put up an ERA of 2.61, with 8.6 strikeouts per nine innings, in 14 games this season.
+Opponents have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.